akshaysrinivasan/Credit-Default-Predition-Using-Machine-Learning/README.md

 ## Introduction

 This is a project completed for NYU's Responsible Data Science.
-The goal of this project is to create a nurtriontal label for an Automated Decision System (ADS),
+The goal of this project is to create a nutritional label for an Automated Decision System (ADS),

 A nutritional label refers to a simple, standard label for an ADS that allows users to determine the "fitness for use" for a particular objective.
 This tool was originally developed develop interoperability and transparency.
 To learn more about nutrional labels, refer to [this article by Professors Julia Stoyanovich and Bill Howe.](http://sites.computer.org/debull/A19sept/p13.pdf)